Swapnil-projects/project_Swapnil_Manna/README.md

   - To display more images, modify the `num_images` variable in `predict.py`.
   - After closing one displayed image, the next one will appear automatically.

+ ## Trained Models

+The `checkpoints` folder contains trained model weights:

+1. `final_weights.pth` - The final trained model weights
+2. (After training) Two additional files will be generated:
+   - `checkpoint.pth` - Contains epoch number and optimizer state (for resuming training)
+   - `checkpoint_without_optimizer.pth` - Contains only model weights (for inference/prediction)

+## Prediction Instructions

+The `predict.py` script handles model inference with the following workflow:

+1. Place your test images in the `data/blur` folder
+2. The script uses a dataloader that automatically picks images from:
+   - `data/blur` - For input blurred images
+   - `data/sharp` - For corresponding ground truth (if available for comparison)
+3. The `predict` function takes two arguments:
+   - `dataloader` - Handles loading of images
+   - `model` - The trained deblurring model

+Note: The current implementation differs slightly from prediction script mentioned in google classrom as it processes images through the dataloader rather than file path.

+## Training Details

+The `train.py` script implements the training loop with these characteristics:

+- Uses `tqdm` package for progress bars during training.
+Due to this the loop differs slightly from that mentioned in google classrom.

 ## Important Note
 - A better model was built, but it exceeds GitHub’s 100MB file size limit, and therefore could not be uploaded.
+I will soon upload a drive link to that model.
+Till then there's a smaller model available for immediate usage in checkpoint with name `final_weights.pth`

 ## Requirements
-- Python 3.x
+- Python
 - PyTorch
 - tqdm
 - (Other dependencies can be installed as needed.)

-## Quick Start
+## Usage Example
 ```bash
 # Clone the repository
 git clone https://github.com/your-username/your-repo-name.git